osmcode/osmium-tool/man/osmium-extract.md

 # OPTIONS

+-b, --bbox=LEFT,BOTTOM,RIGHT,TOP
+:   Set the bounding box to cut out.
+Can not be used with --polygon/-p,
+    --config/-c, or --directory/-d.

 -c, --config=FILE
 :   Set the name of the config file.
+Can not be used with the --bbox/-b or
+    --polygon/-p option.
+If this is set, the --output/-o and --output-format/-f options are ignored, because they are set in the config file.

 -d, --directory=DIRECTORY
 :   Output directory.
 Output file names in the config file are relative to
     this directory.
 Overwrites the setting of the same name in the config file.
+This option is ignored when the --bbox/-b or --polygon/-p options are used, set the output directory and name with the --output/-o option in that case.

+-p, --polygon=POLYGON_FILE
+:   Set the polygon to cut out based on the contents of the file.
+The file
+    has to be a GeoJSON, poly, or OSM file as described in the **(MULTI)POLYGON FILE FORMATS** section.
+It has to have the right suffix to be detected correctly.
+Can not be used with --bbox/-b, --config/-c, or --directory/-d.

 -s, --strategy=STRATEGY
-:   Use the given strategy to extract region.
-For possible values and details
+:   Use the given strategy to extract the region.
+For possible values and
-    see under STRATEGIES.
+    details see the **STRATEGIES** section.
 Default is "complete_ways".

 -S, --option=OPTION=VALUE
 :   Set a named option for the strategy.
 If needed you can specify this
     option multiple times to set several options.

 --with-history
 :   Specify that the input file is a history file.
-The output files will also
+The output file(s) will also
-    be history files.
+    be history file(s).

 @MAN_COMMON_OPTIONS@
 @MAN_INPUT_OPTIONS@

-# OUTPUT OPTIONS

---fsync
-:   Call fsync after writing the output file to force flushing buffers to disk.

---generator=NAME
-:   The name and version of the program generating the output file.
-It will be
-    added to the header of the output file.
-Default is "*osmium/*" and the version of osmium.

--O, --overwrite
-:   Allow an existing output file to be overwritten.
-Normally **osmium** will
-    refuse to write over an existing file.

---output-header=OPTION
-:   Add output header option.
-This option can be given several times.
-See the
-    *libosmium manual* for a list of allowed header options.
+@MAN_OUTPUT_OPTIONS@

 # CONFIG FILE